CodePushGo/website/src/content/blog/en/capacitor-ota-updates-vs-traditional-versioning.md

 | **Cost** | $6,000+ annually | $300/month |
 | **Rollback** | New submission required | Instant rollback |

-Capacitor OTA updates, powered by tools like [CodePushGo](https://capgo.app/), streamline workflows, improve user experience, and save costs.
+React Native OTA updates, powered by tools like [CodePushGo](https://capgo.app/), streamline workflows, improve user experience, and save costs.
 Whether you're fixing critical bugs or rolling out new features, OTA updates are designed for speed and efficiency.

 ## How to Force Update Ionic Apps